EYBlockchain/nightfall_3/demo-ui/README.md

   - Polygon (click *Ploygon* radio button and then click *Configure*).
   - Localhost (no radio button for this choice; to connect to localhost follow bellow Note).

-  *Note: In case to connect to local ganache please switch manually in Metamask, code configure won't work because metamask sdk expect localhost connection to use port 8545 unlike our ganache instance which is using 8546 i.e rpcURL http://localhost:8546, after manuall switch click configure button with ERC20 Contract address*
+  *Note: In case to connect to local ganache please switch manually in Metamask, implemented-code-logic  won't work because metamask sdk expect localhost connection to use port 8545 unlike our ganache instance which is using 8546 i.e rpcURL http://localhost:8546, after manuall switch, click configure button with ERC20 Contract address*

 3. After Configure page (landing screen) next page is the Add User.